GDPR for sales: How to find new customers without breaking the law!

 The good news is that GDPR doesn’t prevent you from finding and connecting with potential customers on social media.
 Whether you connect with customers online and ask for recommendations or if you decide to reach out to new prospects directly, you can continue to use social media as part of your overall sales strategy.

-If you use LinkedIn or Xing, here’s a handy template to copy and paste each time you send out a connection request to get the conversation started.
+If you use LinkedIn or any other social network for businesses, here’s a handy template to copy and paste each time you send out a connection request to get the conversation started.

 Once these contacts have accepted your connection request, you can reach out and message them with the aim to gain consent to nurture and sell to them.